Sunny Came Home

 "Sunny Came Home" is a folk-rock song by American musician Shawn Colvin.
-It is the opening track on her 1996 concept album, A Few Small Repairs, and was released as a CD and cassette single on June 24, 1997.
-In the United Kingdom, the song was released on the same formats in May 1998.
+It is the opening track on her 1996 concept album, A Few Small Repairs, and was sent to Top 40 radio in the US on February 4, 1997, followed by a release as a CD and cassette single later that year on June 24.
+In the United Kingdom, the song was released in July 1997 but did not chart until a re-release in May 1998.

 "Sunny Came Home" was a commercial success, reaching number seven on the US Billboard Hot 100 to become Colvin's first entry and first top-10 single on the chart.
 In Canada, the song peaked at number three, while in Iceland, it reached number 20.
 The song was also a critical success, winning both Grammy Award for Record of the Year and Song of the Year and was nominated for Best Female Pop Vocal Performance.

 Background and composition

 Shawn Colvin was inspired to write the lyrics of "Sunny Came Home" by the painting she had chosen for the album cover, which shows a woman with a lit match in her hand.
 The song is written in the key of B minor (with its chorus in D major) in common time with a tempo of 84 beats per minute.
 Colvin's vocals span from F3 to B4 in the song.